salesforcecli/plugin-orchestrator/messages/appframework.list.app.md

 # flags.api-version.description

-Override the API version used for API requests to the AppFramework.
-Use this flag to specify a particular API version when the default version doesn't work with your org's AppFramework configuration.
+Override the API version used for orchestrator API requests.
+Use this flag to specify a particular API version when the default version doesn't work with your org's configuration.

 # fetchingApps

-Fetching apps from AppFramework.
+Fetching apps.
 This might take a moment...

 # noAppsFound

-No AppFramework apps found in the org.
+No orchestrated apps found in the org.

 # emptyFilteredApps